arcadejk/kdrama-fandom/README.md

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/c703912b-60de-4b9f-896c-b6949f99e301)

-  -When you just enter your name and your surname first without entering the other elements, and click on Submit, it asks you to enter the email.
+  -When the user enters his/her name and surname first without entering the other elements, and clicks on Submit, it asks him/her to enter the email.

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/dbafc5a2-2a35-48aa-aa2f-7dc7439afdd2)

-  -When you just enter your name and your surname first and the email without entering the password, and click on Submit, it asks you to enter a password.
+  - When the user enters his/her name and surname first and the email without entering the password, and clicks on Submit, it asks him/her to enter a password.

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/cf7bc5ad-2a3d-4e72-be7f-bc0e1074e588)

-  - After entering the password, and clicking on submit, the page of succesfull registration appears.
+  - After entering the password, and clicking on submit, the page of successful registration appears.

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/6ffbe749-54bb-4d3b-97f5-2782c8e3122d)